-It only has one exposure to hepatitis C to get chronically infected, so people who have injected illegal drugs even one time or many years before could have chronic hepatitis C, and not knowing it since there are often no symptoms.
-People with blood transfusions prior to 1992 - when they began testing blood for transfusion for hepatitis C - also may have become chronically infected.
+It only has one exposure to one of the types of hepatitis is type C to get chronically infected, so people who have injected illegal drugs even one time or many years before could have chronic type C, and not knowing it since there are often no symptoms.
+People with blood transfusions prior to 1992 - when they began testing blood for transfusion for type C - also may have become chronically infected.

 How Is Hepatitis Diagnosed?

 Chronic hepatitis slowly attacks the liver over many years without causing any symptoms.
 If the infection is not diagnosed and treated, many people will strengthen damaged livers.
-If suspected, viral hepatitis of all types can be easily diagnosed by blood tests.
+If suspected, viral types of hepatitis can be easily diagnosed by blood tests.

 Who Should Be Tested for Hepatitis?

-It is important to test people with symptoms or exposure to hepatitis as well as people at high risk such as illegal drug users and people with sex apart from the partners.
+It is important to test people with symptoms or exposure to all types of hepatitis as well as people at high risk such as illegal drug users and people with sex apart from the partners.
 There is a high prevalence of chronic hepatitis individuals of Asian heritage, and they should also be tested.
-It is estimated the 10% of Asians living in the U.S. have chronic hepatitis that probably has been present from birth.
+It is estimated the 10% of Asians living in the U.S. have chronic types of hepatitis that probably has been present from birth.

 What If You Test Positive for Hepatitis?

 If testing result reveals that you have viral hepatitis there are certain steps to prevent your passing the viruses to family, friends and the people whom you live with.
-Washing the hands helps prevent transmission of hepatitis A. Not sharing needles, razors, nail cutters, or toothbrushes also will reduce transmission of viral hepatitis.
-Everyone must be vaccinated against hepatitis B.
+Washing the hands helps prevent transmission of type A. Not sharing needles, razors, nail cutters, or toothbrushes also will reduce transmission of viral hepatitis.
+Everyone must be vaccinated against type B.